 Published: May 19, 2015

-Oklahoma bankruptcy litigator Stephen Elliott, an attorney with Phillips Murrah, talks about dealing with market vulnerability and how to avoid bankruptcy.
+Oklahoma bankruptcy litigator Steve Elliott, an attorney with Phillips Murrah, talks about dealing with market vulnerability and how to avoid bankruptcy.

 Q: There’s a lot of talk about low oil prices and how it may affect the business community in Oklahoma.
 Do you foresee trouble?

 A: While Oklahoma’s economy is more diversified than it was during past downturns in the oil and gas industry, it’s hard to imagine current prices won’t adversely impact the Oklahoma business community.
 Oil and gas is still the dominant industry driving the Oklahoma economy.
 When the oil and gas industry suffers, we all suffer.
 For example, some oil and gas companies have reportedly reduced their capital expenditure budgets, reported substantial losses, and are selling off assets.
 Service and drilling companies have announced major layoffs.
 Among other things, with increased unemployment, mortgage foreclosures are likely to increase.
 With a materially increased number of foreclosures, real estate values typically drop.
 If oil prices don’t rebound soon, fallout seems inevitable.
 How bad the fallout may be depends largely on how debtors and creditors choose to address the current circumstances.
 In many instances, working together is likely to yield better results for both groups.

 Q: If a company is experiencing financial stress, how can they avoid bankruptcy, and what is a “workout?”